-All staff members at the school will undergo training on a annual basis to ensure they are upto-date with the RHE programme and associated issues, led by the RHE subject leader, to ensure they are fully equipped to teach the subjects effectively.

-Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as 'sexting', which may need to be addressed in relation to the programme.
+All staff members at the school will undergo training to ensure they are up-to-date with the RSE programme and associated issues.
+Members of staff responsible for teaching the subjects will undergo further training, led by the RSE subject leader, to ensure they are fully equipped to teach the subjects effectively.
+Training of staff will also be scheduled around any updated guidance on the programme and any new developments.